HS-1690: Set Up a PhysicsAI Model

 - Click the Run Definition button.

-Load physicsAI Models
+Load PhysicsAI Models

-In this tutorial you will load physicsAI models for use in further studies.
+In this tutorial you will load PhysicsAI models for use in further studies.

-- From the Explorer tree, click to open the Define Models task.
+- Go to the Define Models step.

 -

-Add physicsAI models.
+Add PhysicsAI models.

-- Click on Add Model, select physicsAI and then click OK.
+- Click on Add Model, select PhysicsAI and then click OK.

-- Click on Add Model again, select physicsAI.
-In the Label field, name it physicsAI 2 and then click OK.
+- Click on Add Model again, select PhysicsAI.
+In the Label field, name it PhysicsAI 2 and then click OK.

-Figure 4. -
+Figure 4.

 -